-When an extreme event (e.g. weather, infrastructure failure, security) disrupts any part of the "hub and spoke" system — either the central power generation or the power lines — the system fails.
+When an extreme event (e.g. weather, security) disrupts any part of the "hub and spoke" system — either the central power generation or the power lines — the system fails.
 Some examples:

-Hurricane Sandy (2012).
-Roughly 8,500,000 people lost power as a result of Sandy — including over a million residents who were left without electricity for more than a week.
+Hurricane Sandy.
+Roughly 8,500,000 million people lost power as a result of Sandy — including hundreds of thousands who were left without electricity for more than a week.
 The damages to the economy were enormous: $20 billion in losses from suspended business activity due to power outages.
-One of the noteworthy lessons learned: the businesses that didn't suffer losses were those that had "islanded" themselves from the centralized grid.
+One of the noteworthy lessons learned: the businesses that didn't suffer loses were those that had "islanded" themselves from the centralized grid.

-Hurricane Maria (2018).
+Hurricane Maria.
 The devastation from Maria has been extraordinary and continues to this day.
 When the hurricane made landfall on September 20, 2017, nearly everyone in Puerto Rico lost power.
 The island's energy infrastructure — with several large plants connected to homes and businesses by power lines that crisscross from coast to coast — suffered an almost complete failure.
 Millions of Puerto Ricans were without power for more than a week; hundreds of thousands had no electricity for months.
-Incredibly, seven months later, thousands of residents still remain without power.
+Now, roughly seven months later, thousands of residents still remain without power.